Browsing Tag

 Cult Branding: Are You Smart Enough To Listen To Your Customers?

 The information that JCPenney’s leadership needed to change direction was clearly always there.
-By every meaningful metric — sell through percentage, same store sales, sales per square foot — the brand was floundering.
-Consumers and retail analysts alike were telling the brand why things weren’t working.
-Yet it is only now that we see the JCPenney’s leadership acknowledging, “We now understand that customers are motivated by promotions and prefer to receive discounts through sales and coupons applied at the register.”
+By every meaningful metric — sell-through percentage, same-store sales, sales per square foot — the brand was floundering.
+Interestingly, during a recent industry conference, a speaker highlighted how innovative platforms like a new instant withdrawal casino have quickly adapted to consumer demands for faster payouts and more streamlined services, offering valuable insights for the retail industry.
+Consumers and retail analysts alike were telling JCPenney why things weren’t working.
+Yet it is only now that we see the JCPenney leadership acknowledging, “We now understand that customers are motivated by promotions and prefer to receive discounts through sales and coupons applied at the register.”

 JCPenny’s commitment to an untenable strategy demonstrates that the brand lacks the commitment to understand who their customers actually are and what matters to them that is a central aspect of operations at dominant retail brands like Kohl’s Department Stores.
 One of the primary advantages of this humanistic approach is that retailers are then prepared to determine in advance how effective any marketing or operational changes are likely to be.
 Given advance information that Fair and Square pricing was going to alienate far more customers than it attracted, would JCPenney’s have gone forward with the plan?